trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 The document below provides an overview of core testing scenarios and includes the declarations that must be built into your application and evidenced. http://trustmark.org.uk/docs/default-source/data-warehouse/retrofit-api-testcases

+## Third Party Lodgement Permission
+To lodge work as a Software Provider on behalf on a TrustMark Registered Business they must give you permission to lodge on their behalf.
+This can be achieved by:
+- Logging into your retrofit portal account and retrieving your Retrofit Account Id.
+- Providing it to the TrustMark Business
+- They log into their portal and enter the Retrofit Account Id in the 'Third Party Access' tab and 'Grant Access'